DensityCo/api-homework/README.md

 - DPUs are sometimes moved from one doorway to another.
 - DPUs sometimes send events out of order.
-- DPUs sometimes send events at a delay.
+- DPUs don't always send data up in real-time.
+Network downtime and other events can cause delayed events.

 ## Deliverables